 Mini Tummy Tuck

-A Mini Tummy Tuck is a slightly modified Abdominoplasty procedure that uses a smaller incision than what is commonly used for a Full Tummy Tuck.
+A Mini Tummy Tuck is a slightly modified Abdominoplasty procedure.
+It uses a smaller incision than that of a Full Tummy Tuck.

-This procedure is typically ideal for patients who require a smaller amount of loose skin to be removed around the lower abdomen, and who do not have a fully separated abdominal wall as this can’t be repaired with a Mini Tummy Tuck procedure.
+This procedure is typically ideal for patients who require the removal of a smaller amount of loose skin around the lower abdomen, and who do not suffer from full abdominal wall separation.
+Unfortunately, a surgeon can not repair this with a Mini Tummy Tuck procedure.

 A Fleur-De-Lis is a body contouring procedure that reduces excess skin and fat and helps provide access to the damaged muscles in the stomach.

-This technique is performed similar to a traditional tummy tuck, with the addition of a vertical incision to better address the excess abdominal skin above the navel and is ideal for those requiring more skin removal than a full or mini abdominoplasty.
+This technique is performed similarly to a traditional tummy tuck.
+The addition of a vertical incision to better address the excess abdominal skin above the navel and is ideal for those requiring more skin removal than a full or mini-abdominoplasty.

-Liposuction may be used alongside your tummy tuck procedure to remove stubborn pockets of fat from your abdomen area and to reduce excess fat which may have developed in areas such as your hips.
+Your surgeon may use Liposuction alongside your tummy tuck procedure to remove stubborn pockets of fat from your abdomen area and to reduce excess fat which may have taken up residence in areas such as your hips.

 The time taken for your procedure will depend on your chosen treatment area/s, your body size and the degree of surgical difficulty.